 After a normal motor stop control power remains on, and the safety dump valve opens to release high pressure in the system.
-Press the F1 button on the Run Screen to initiate normal operation.
+Press the Run icon or the F4 button on the Run Screen to initiate normal operation.
 The pump is held in low pressure for 20 seconds, it then goes to high pressure or remains in low pressure, depending on the previous pressure setting.